umairballs/NytroxRAT/README.md

 <p align="center">
   <img src="nytrox_logo.jpg" width="150" alt="NytroxRAT"/>
 </p>
+⚠️ Disclaimer: This tool is for educational and ethical purposes only; the developer assumes no liability for any misuse or damage. 🛡️
 # NytroxRAT

 A self-hosted, open-source remote access tool for Windows written in C# (.NET 9).